tidybot2/docs/docs/power-system.md

 [Tools:](bom.md#tools)

+* 5mm hex key
+* 5/64" hex key
 * Socket wrench with 10mm socket
-* 5/64" hex key
-* 5mm hex key
 * Electrical tape
 * Zip ties

+Assemble the power distribution panel (PDP) and power cable using the following procedure:

-Connect the power cable and 120A circuit breaker to the power distribution panel (PDP), then use electrical tape to cover any exposed connections.
+1. Connect the power cable and 120A circuit breaker to the PDP
+2. Use electrical tape to cover any exposed connections, and use zip ties to secure the tape
-Next, install the eight 40A breakers and the 5A breaker with the [terminal spacer](https://github.com/jimmyyhwu/tidybot2-resources/blob/main/3D%20Printing/Breaker%20Terminal%20Spacer.stl).
+3. Install the eight 40A breakers into channels 0-3 and 12-15
+4. Install the 5A breaker into channel 4 with the [terminal spacer](https://github.com/jimmyyhwu/tidybot2-resources/blob/main/3D%20Printing/Breaker%20Terminal%20Spacer.stl)

 See video (4x speed):

 <video data-src="../videos/power-system/IMG_4764-4x.mp4#t=0.001" controls playsinline></video>